JoePacman/learning-notes/java/concurrency/README.md

  ## Waiting for tasks to finish
  A seen previously ``get()`` on a Future can be used to wait for results.
- However if we don't need the results of the traks and are finished using our thread executor there is a simpler approach:
+ However if we don't need the results of the tasks and are finished using our thread executor there is a simpler approach:

 ``` java
 ExecutorService service = null;